The CO2 Laser in the Promotional Sector: An Evolving Technology

 Bottles and Containers

-The choice of wavelength becomes more critical when it comes to customising flasks and containers.
+The choice of wavelength becomes more critical when it comes to personalizing flasks and containers.
 For wooden flasks, the 10.6μm laser continues to offer excellent results, allowing deep marking that improves aesthetically as the material ages.

 The situation changes significantly when it comes to rubber-coated flasks.
 Here, the 9.6μm laser shows significant advantages due to its better control of surface ablation and reduced risk of thermal damage.
 The superior precision allows for more defined and controlled results, particularly important when working on special coatings.